matteyas/replace-text/README.md

 Result: `\l(x) = x_0^2 + x_1^2`

 ### Edit the replacement table
-**WARNING: Make sure to save the replacement table with the correct encoding (Unicode) or some replacements will be irreversably lost.**
+**WARNING: Make sure to save the replacement table with the correct encoding (unicode) or some replacements will be irreversably lost.**

 1. Press ctrl+shift+h